A National Historic Landmark

 Parking: There is limited street parking.
 Nearby parking lots include Charles River Plaza, Boston Common Garage, and Government Center Garage.

 Public transportation: Short walk from MBTA stations: Charles Street/MGH, Bowdoin Square (closed weekends), Government Center, and North Station.
+Note: Beginning March 22, 2014, the Government Center Station will be closed for two years.
+For complete announcement details visit the MBTA website.

 Contact Otis House